 Elon University Merit-based Scholarships

-Presidential Scholarships of $5,000 to $6,000 annually are awarded to approximately the top 25 percent of entering freshmen each year.
+Presidential Scholarships of $6,000 annually are awarded to approximately the top 25 percent of entering freshmen each year.
 The awards are based on high school course selection, SAT/ACT scores, and class rank and/or grades.
 No separate application is needed.
 Scholarships are automatically awarded to students who meet the necessary criteria when the completed admissions application is reviewed.
 All Presidential Scholarships are renewable for an additional 3 years pending acceptable academic performance.

 Elon Engagement Scholarships